GPII/universal/documentation/AuthorizationService.md

     * redirectUri: String.
 The client redirection URI that the authorization server directs the user-agent to when a authorization is established.
 * **return:** The access token if the authorization code is valid.
 Otherwise, return `false`.

-#### getWebPrefsConsumerAuthorizationByAccessToken(accessToken)
-* **description**: Get the authorization information that is associated with the access token.
-* **parameters:**
-    * accessToken: String.
-A string representing an authorization issued to the client.
-* **return: (one of the below)**
-    * An object.
-The object contains these authorization information: the user GPII token, the client id, the user selected preferences.
-An example:
-    ```
-    {
-        gpiiToken: "carla",
-        oauth2ClientId: 1,
-        selectedPreferences: {
-            "visual-alternatives.speak-text.rate": true,
-            "increase-size.appearance.text-size": true
-        }
-    }
-    ```
-    * `undefined`. `undefined` is returned in any of these cases:
-        - The authorization with the matched access token is not found;
-        - The authorization has been revoked;
-        - The user specified in the authorization is not found;
-        - The client specified in the authorization is not found.

 #### grantWebPrefsConsumerAuthCode(userId, clientId, redirectUri, selectedPreferences)
 - **description**: Grant an Authorization Code for the specified user, client, redirect URI and selected preferences.
 We first check to see if we have an existing authorization for the user, client, and redirect URI.
 If we do, we issue a new code for that authorization.
 Otherwise we create a new authorization record and a new code.
 - **parameters:**